frostzt/frostzt/posts/second.md

 title: "Static Generation v.s.
 Server-side Rendering"
 date: "2021-08-23"
 slug: "static-vs-server"
+desc: "What is the difference between Static Generation and Server Side rendering"
 ---

 We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.